Mitigate the risks by Design change, Process Improvement or test

 Process control with SPC

 When having implemented those changes/improvements a method has to be developed to secure the product quality.
 A number of good methods are available.
-Static process Control (SPC) is one of the most used.
+Statistical Process Control (SPC) is one of the most used.
 Start measuring, define your acceptable process limits and monitor those.